dcos/demos/1.8/sensoranalytics/README.md

 ### Mapping agent

-The mapping agent:
+The mapping agent consumes data from Kafka and takes care of the play-out, that is, the rendering of the markers (representing vehicle tracking stations equipped with sensors) on an OpenStreetMap overlay map:

-- on startup consumes the route and metrics data from Minio
+- on startup the mapping agent consumes the route and metrics data from Minio
-- serves the marker data as JSON via the `/data` endpoint
+- it serves the marker data as JSON via the `/data` endpoint
-- uses [OSM map overlay](http://harrywood.co.uk/maps/examples/openlayers/marker-popups.view.html) to visualize traffic data via the `/static` enpoint
+- it uses [OSM map overlay](http://harrywood.co.uk/maps/examples/openlayers/marker-popups.view.html) to visualize traffic data via the `/static` endpoint

-To launch the mapping agent (note that you need to expose the env variables):
+To launch the mapping agent locally, with [DC/OS VPN tunnel](#tunneling) enabled, do the following (note that you need to expose the env variables):

 ```bash
 $ cd $DEMO_HOME/1.8/sensoranalytics/mapping-agent
 $ go build
 $ PUBLIC_AGENT_IP=34.250.247.12 ACCESS_KEY_ID=F3QE89J9WPSC49CMKCCG SECRET_ACCESS_KEY=2/parG/rllluCLMgHeJggJfY9Pje4Go8VqOWEqI9 ./mapping-agent -broker broker-0.kafka.mesos:9517
 ```

+Now you can open `http://localhost:8080` in your browser and you should see the OSM map with the markers.
+Allow a few seconds until you see data arriving from Kafka before the markers are properly rendering.

 ## Discussion